Upgraded free independence phenomena for random unitaries: Introduction

 \subsection{Acknowledgements}

-We are indebted to Ben Hayes for encouragement, generosity and various insightful discussions.
+We are indebted to Ben Hayes for encouragement, generosity, and insightful discussions.
+We thank Adrian Ioana for bringing to our attention the problem of free independence of commutants in matrix ultraproducts.
 DJ thanks Jonathan Shi and Juspreet Singh for sharing a question about an application of random matrices in computer science that motivated uniform asymptotic freeness.
-We thank Adrian Ioana for bringing to our attention the problem of free independence of commutants in matrix ultraproducts.
 We thank Greg Patchell and David Gao for various helpful discussions.
-DJ acknowledges funding from NSERC.
-SKE thanks support from the NSF grant DMS 2350049.
-We thank the American Institute of Mathematics and the NSF for funding DJ's visit to California in April 2024 where this paper was developed.
+We thank Yoonje Jeong as well as the anonymous referees for comments that improved the correctness and clarity of the paper.